Swart-lab/bleties/docs/milraa.md

 subreads which can have error rates of 5-15%.
 However, to generate CCS reads, the sequencing depth of a library must be relatively high.

-CCS reads and subreads are handled differently by MILRAA to predict the positions of indels.
-This is chosen with the option `--type ccs` (default) or `--type subreads` respectively.
+Subreads and CCS reads are handled differently by MILRAA to predict the positions of indels.
+This is chosen with the option `--type subreads` (default) or `--type ccs` respectively.
+The experimental `ccs` mode has been tested with PacBio HiFi Sequel II and may not work well with CCS reads from earlier PacBio generations with slightly higher error rates. `subreads` mode should work with CCS reads too.

 ### IES junction position and consensus sequence

-With CCS reads, the insert position reported by the mapper is assumed to be accurate.
-The insert sequence from an individual CCS read is also assumed to be accurate.
-However, even with CCS sequences the error rate is high enough that individual insert sequences at the same coordinate may vary from each other, including by indels.
-The higher the coverage, the more variants will be expected.
-Furthermore there is also the possibility that a site may experience alternative excisions, where the sequences excised may be of different lengths: see the section "Fuzzy IES length matching" below.

 With subreads, the error rate is high enough that the insert position reported by the mapper may not be accurate.
 Therefore, from the list of insert